xpack-dev-tools/xbb-bootstrap-xpack/README-RELEASE.md

 This command uses the `xpack-develop` branch of this repo.

-The builds take about 10 minutes to complete:
+The builds take about 4 hours to complete:

 - `xbbmi`: 1h34
 - `xbbma`: 0h46